Emissions Testing

 What is WLTP?

-You may also see a fuel consumption value for a “combined” driving phase, which is simply a combination of all four driving phases.
-This is even more reflective of a real-world driving scenario and is therefore the most quoted figure by manufacturers.
+You may also see a “combined” fuel consumption value, which merges all four phases into a single figure.
+This is the most realistic representation of everyday driving and is therefore the figure most often quoted by manufacturers.

 Finding your Emissions Figures

-The WLTP figures are listed under the Full Specifications section of the website for each model, or you can speak to your local retailer to find out more.
+WLTP figures are listed in the Full Specifications section of our website for each model.
+You can also speak to your local retailer for more information.